core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 is not set.

-Leafs of type bits MUST be encoded either using a CBOR array or byte string (major type 2).
+Leafs of type bits MUST be encoded either using a CBOR array or byte string (major type 2), or exceptionally as a tagged text string (see below).
 In case CBOR array representation is used, each element is either a positive integer (major type 0 with value 0 being disallowed) that can be used to calculate the offset of the next byte string, or a byte string (major type 2) that carries the information whether certain bits are set